jespino/checksley/README.rst

 ------

 * fork repository
-* add your changes to checksley.coffee
+* add your changes to checksley
 * add / update tests to test suite (tests.html / tests.coffee)
 * run tests (see above)
 * make a Pull Request!